Photo Source: Copyrighted © 2022

 Peoples of the Buddhist World, Asia Harvest All rights reserved.
 Used with permission

 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project

 |People Cluster:||South Asia Tribal - other|

 Few sources have ever mentioned the Gara as a distinct ethnicity— making it even more surprising that the Indian authorities have granted them official status.
 Those few sources that do mention the Gara usually list them as a sub-group of the Ladakhi.
 While it is true that much of their culture mirrors Ladakhi culture, there are significant social differences between the two peoples.
 The main difference is a linguistic one.
 The Gara speak an Indo- European language, totally distinct from the Tibeto-Burman Ladakhi.

-Ceremonies are organized throughout the year in which Gara youth are afforded the opportunity to search for a spouse.
+Throughout the year the Gara youth hold ceremonies that help them find a spouse.
 Young women wear their best traditional clothing to these ceremonies, as a display of their needlework goes a long way to attracting a prospective suitor.
-Marriages are arranged 'through negotiation, elopement, exchange, courtship, etc....
+Marriages are arranged “through negotiation, elopement, exchange, courtship, etc....
 Bride price is paid both in cash and kind.
-The reasons for seeking divorce are adultery, barrenness, maladjustment, impotency, cruelty and inability to meet the wife's expenses, and remarriage is permissible.'
+The reasons for seeking divorce are adultery, barrenness, maladjustment, impotency, cruelty, and inability to meet the wife's expenses, and remarriage is permissible.”